From quantum Ore extensions to quantum tori via noncommutative UFDs

 \bth{HUFD-UFR} {\rm [Launois-Lenagan-Rigal]} Let $R$ be a noetherian $\KK$-algebra, and $\HH$ a $\KK$-torus acting rationally on $R$ by $\KK$-algebra automorphisms.
 Assume that $R$ is an $\HH$-UFD.
 Then $R$ is a UFR, but not necessarily a UFD. \eth

 \begin{proof} (Adapted from \cite[Proposition 1.6, Theorem 3.6]{LLR}.)

-Let $X_0$ be the set of prime $\HH$-eigenvectors in $R$, and let $X$ be the multiplicative set generated by $X_0$.
+Let $X_0$ be the set of homogeneous prime elements in $R$, and let $X$ be the multiplicative set generated by $X_0$.
 Since $X$ consists of normal elements, it is a right and left denominator set in $R$.
 Let $T= RX^{-1}$ be the corresponding Ore localization of $R$.
 We first show that any nonzero $\HH$-stable ideal $I$ of $R$ meets $X$.
 Since $R$ is noetherian, there are prime ideals $P_1,\dots,P_t$ minimal over $I$ such that $P_1P_2\cdots P_t \subseteq I$.
 For each $j$, the largest $\HH$-stable ideal $Q_j$ contained in $P_j$ is $\HH$-prime, and it is nonzero because it contains $I$.
-By hypothesis, $Q_j$ contains a prime $\HH$-eigenvector $q_j$.
+By hypothesis, $Q_j$ contains a homogeneous prime element $q_j$.
 Therefore $I$ contains the element $q_1q_2 \cdots q_t$ from $X$.

 It follows that $T$, with respect to the induced action of $\HH$, is an {\em{$\HH$-simple}} ring, i.e., the only $\HH$-stable ideals of $T$ are $0$ and $T$.
 By \cite[Corollary II.3.9]{BG}, the center of $T$ is a Laurent polynomial ring over a field and there are inverse bijections between $\Spec T$ and $\Spec \ZZ(T)$ given by contraction and extension.
 Hence, $\ZZ(T)$ is a commutative UFD, and every nonzero prime ideal of $T$ contains a nonzero prime ideal generated by a central element.